Vyral/base-template/_posts/2018-07-23-the-perks-of-hiring-an-experienced-local-agent.md

 {% include youtube.html %}

-Why is it important to use an experienced, local agent in your next home sale
+Why is it important to use an experienced, local agent in your next home sale?

 Truthfully, all agents use the MLS for comparable data.
 It’s a really great source; however, there are a number of other factors that you should consider, as a homeowner, when pricing your home for the market.